hello-damiro/calculator/readme.md

 LIVE SITE [HERE](https://hello-damiro.github.io/calculator)

+In compliance with the Odin Project JS foundation course.
+Took roughly 3 days to complete. _Completed March 29 2023._

 **Day 1:** Prepared environment and initial files.
 Design and conceptualize calculator on figma.
 Struggled with key press effect with CSS grid.
 Started with JS and designed pseudo code.

 **Day 2:** Struggled with the algorithm.
 Learned that one should focus on the challenge at hand and do not complicate things.

 **Day 3:** Eureka moment on JS.
 Sequence of code execution is primal.
 Should learn how to design better procedural pseudos.
-Deleted unused assets and finalized layout. _(March 29 2023)_
+Deleted unused assets and finalized layout.

 </br>